 Every different type of hanger has its pros and cons.
 You don’t need an expensive cedar hanger for your t-shirt, but a weak wire hanger isn’t the best option for your nicest suit.
-Read below to learn about what makes each hanger special, and find out which hangers are best suited for which occasions.
+Read below to learn about the best hangers, what makes each wardrobe hanger special, and find out which hangers are best suited for which occasions.

 Every time you pick up your clothes from the dry cleaner, you come home with a bundle of wire hangers.
 Though they are a great short-term solution, wire hangers won’t support your clothes well for long.
 They’re simply too flimsy and they collapse under the weight of heavier garments.
 Their shape, with the sharp edges, will often leave marks on the shoulders of shirts that you won’t be able to remove, even with ironing.
 Your best bet to preserve your clothes is to turn to one of the hanger alternatives listed below.